 |Head First Android Development: A Brain-Friendly Guide|

 If you have a comment or question about this course, please complete and submit the form below.

+Interested in being notified about future offerings of COMP 3617 - Android and Mobile Applications in Java?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.